danrauch/HOWTO-PopOS-AMD-HIP-with-Blender/README.md

 # HOWTO: Install AMD ROCM / HIP on Pop!_OS (and use it with Blender)

-Pop!_OS is not natively supported by ROCm and uses an unsupported kernel >=6.2 (as of June 2023).
-This guide shows how to install and use it with the Blender Cycles renderer.
+This guide shows how to install ROCm on Pop OS!
+22.04 and use it with the Blender Cycles renderer.

-Probably works also with other distributions which use newish kernels.
+Probably works also with other unsupported distributions which use newish kernels.

 Environment:
+- Pop!_OS 22.04 LTS
-- ROCm versions tested: 5.4 and 5.5
+- ROCm versions tested: 5.4, 5.5 and 5.6
 - Blender versions tested: 3.5 and 3.6
 - Tested GPU: Vega 7 (Integrated Graphics in Ryzen 7 4800H APU)

 ## Step-by-step

+**For ROCm versions >=5.6 and Pop OS 22.04 (current version as of July 2023) you can simply use the AMD install instructions for the very convenient "[package manager install](https://rocm.docs.amd.com/en/latest/deploy/linux/os-native/install.html)", which I highly recommend.
+You can skip to step 3 after completing this install variant.**

 1. use AMD install instruction to get install script -> [link to latest](https://rocm.docs.amd.com/en/latest/deploy/linux/installer/install.html)